tiramisueanne/SootMainDeal/README.md

 java -jar FlowDroid.jar path_to_apk.apk path_to_android_sdk
 ```

+An android SDK is already included in the repo, under /soot/platforms.

 2) Examine the output produced by FlowDroid.
 If the output contains the following line, no taints were found.
 ```
 [main] ERROR soot.jimple.infoflow.Infoflow - No sources or sinks found, aborting analysis